 Should I use SMS vs MMS?

-In the battle between SMS vs MMS, there are some factors worth considering.
+If you’re considering how to switch from SMS to MMS, there are some factors worth considering.

-- Consider your audience and what types of messages they’ll respond to more frequently.
+- Consider your audience and what messages they’ll respond to more frequently.

 - Consider what information you need to communicate.
 SMS will work well for shorter messages and MMS for longer messages.